JvanKatwijk/dabradio/README.md

 If you are not familar with compiling then please continue reading by jumping to chapter [appImage](#appimage-for-x64-linux-systems) which is much easier for Linux beginners.

-Ubuntu 16.04 (and on) have good support for Qt5 and qwt (compiled for Qt5).
+Ubuntu 16.04 (and on) have good support for Qt5 (note that contrary to Qt-DAB no use is made of the qwt library).
 For generating an executable under Ubuntu (16.04 or newer), you can put the following commands into a script.
 (For Ubuntu 14.04 look into the package manager for Qt4 packages)